The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

 - International Association of Internet Hotlines (INHOPE)

 INHOPE is a collaborative global network of non-profit organizations working to combat the online distribution of child pornography through the establishment of hotlines for reporting illegal content.
-Visit the Resources page to access statistics, info-graphics, annual reports, and additional documentation.
+Visit the Our Projects page to learn more about INHOPE's work in the areas of capacity building, technological innovation, network expansion, ans strategic communication.

 - Internet Watch Foundation (IWF)

 The IWF is a UK-based, industry-funded non-profit that works to identify, locate, and remove online images and videos of child sexual abuse in cooperation with law enforcement agencies worldwide.
-Click on the Resources tab to access IWF research, a good source for trends and statistics.
+Visit the Research page to access IWF reports.

 - The Rand Corporation